jwFon/static_server/README.md

 cd src
 make
 ./serv
+open the browser and visit http://127.0.0.1:3000/
 ```

 ## Thanks
 Thanks for google and Linux.
-And thank you for your reading.
+And thank you for reading.